 International Committee Webinar Session

 Register TODAY and join us to learn about how Sustainable Tourism is supporting communities growing their economies while safeguarding the environment in Canada and internationally.

 Tourism has a major impact on economies, cultures and the environment.
 It often destroys cultures, communities and natural habitat but it can be a vehicle to build communities while increasing pride in local culture, improving the local economy and helping to protect local habitat.
-This webinar shares examples of sustainable tourism development here and abroad.
-We see how local communities are empowered by utilizing an Indigenous approach to tourism.
+This webinar will share examples of sustainable tourism development here and abroad.
+We will see how Indigenous communities in Canada help empower local communities by utilizing an Indigenous approach to tourism.

-Canadian perspective: Clinton Belcher, President and CEO of CES, shared his work with First Nation communities in Canada, particularly Quebec.
+Canadian perspective: Clinton Belcher, President and CEO of CES, will share his work with First Nation communities in Canada, particularly Quebec.
 From over 15 years of experience, CES has developed the Pando Terra™ Model, which creates an organic approach to sustainable tourism development.
-Stories of this model being used in Eeyou Istchee – the traditional territory of the James Bay Cree in Quebec - were shared.
+Stories of this model being used in Eeyou Istchee – the traditional territory of the James Bay Cree in Quebec - will be shared.
 This model empowers, encourages and supports the community and its members first, knowing that sustainable tourism development will follow.

 Moderator: Jessica Braun, CES

 • Webinar begins at 12:00 pm Eastern time, 9:00 am Pacific time

 • Participation is free

 • Register by April 29 to obtain connection information and additional resources.

 Register today!
 Click on http://sustainable-tourism-ced.eventbrite.ca